-How Much Does MyFICO Cost And Is It Worth It?
+How Much Does MyFICO Cost

 Like most credit monitoring services, myFICO isn’t free.
 You could use the free FICO Scores Estimator tool to get a ballpark idea of your FICO Scores.
-And the myFICO community forum is an excellent place to get insight from others to understand credit scoring and advise on handling certain situations.
+And the myFICO community forum is an excellent place to get insight from others to understand credit scoring and advice on handling certain situations.

 No matter which tier you choose, every membership comes with:

 - FICO Scores

 - Scores for mortgages, auto loans, and credit cards

 - Credit alerts

 - Education and community support